 Claire became pregnant with her second child and returned to Austin to have a home birth.
 She continued to educate herself about natural childbirth, and soon after the arrival of her second child became a midwife.
 Claire practiced as a midwife for 10 years and feels blessed to have been present at hundreds of deliveries.

 When she met her soul mate, Joe Bruno, everything changed for Claire.
 Life took on a new focus.
 She became an assistant in a Montessori classroom and decided to take AMI Primary Montessori training.
 Soon after that the Parkside seed was planted.
-Twenty-three years ago, Joe and Claire took a true “leap of faith.”
-They created a non-profit school.
+Joe and Claire took a true “leap of faith”when they created it as a non-profit school.
 They were very involved in the building and construction of the school from December of 1990 through September of 1991.
 Then the dream became a reality!

 Parkside Community School opened with 75 students in four classrooms: Toddlers, Primary, Lower Elementary and Upper Elementary.
 Claire was a Primary teacher at Parkside for nine years, and later took on the role of director.